Getty Images

 Justin Merino, managing director at the Morongo Basin Fire Safe Council in California's San Bernardino County, uses Wildfire Risk to assess the potential for wildfires in the Morongo Basin east of Los Angeles and works to prevent them from affecting local communities.

-The council has been using Precisely's Wildfire Risk for just over a year but has had access to much of the data within the database for about five years.
-Beyond using the data to inform decisions, the Council has been able to use it to strengthen grant proposals requesting funds to pay for lifesaving safety measures.
+The council has been using Precisely's Wildfire Risk for just over a year, but has had access to much of the data within the database for about five years.
+Beyond using the data to inform decisions, the council has been able to use it to strengthen grant proposals requesting funds to pay for lifesaving safety measures.

 "Wildfire Risk data has made our grant applications immeasurably stronger, which has allowed us to successfully secure grant allocations that provide the funds we need to save lives and protect our community from property damage and loss," Merino said.
 "The bottom line is, if we fail to secure a grant, that loss of funding could mean life or death for our citizens."

+Based in Burlington, Mass., Precisely is a longtime data integrity specialist whose platform enables users to ensure data quality by keeping data accurate, consistent and contextual throughout its lifecycle.
 In addition to its primary platform, the vendor provides geospatial analytics tools and other specialized data products for the financial services, government, insurance, technology, retail and telecommunications industries.

 Wildfire Risk is one such product, providing insurance companies, public sector organizations and telecommunications vendors with a specialized database.